zapier/visual-builder/docs/_docs/triggers.md

 Finally, in the Perform, you can customize the code to evaluate the data your app's webhooks pass to Zapier.
 By default, Zapier includes `return [bundle.cleanedRequest];` to return the request data from the webhook as an array.
 If your data needs to be transformed, or includes multiple objects, add custom code to parse the response data in `bundle.cleanedRequest` within the Perform and turn it into an array of objects, such as [this example code](https://github.com/zapier/zapier-platform/blob/512f558ffa6dff11a0985c2e43c159d534bb6f36/example-apps/rest-hooks/triggers/recipe.js#L42).

-Both the Perform and Perform List methods should return arrays, even if they only contain one object.
-The default Perform code adds an array around the cleaned webhook payload, so if your webhook already provides an array, you can remove this additional array and simply `return bundle.cleanedRequest;`.
+The Perform and Perform List methods should each return an array, even if the array only contains one object.
+The default Perform code includes an array around the cleaned webhook payload, so if your webhook already provides an array, you can remove the wrapping array and simply `return bundle.cleanedRequest;`.

 #### Sending Data to Zapier